 A member of the fundraising committee for the construction of the new Sir Zelman Cowen School of Music at Monash, Richard also assists mentoring and teaching at the School.

-Distinguished Monash alumnus Andrew Dyer chairs the Transport Accident Commission and the Telecommunications Industry Ombudsman Council.
+Distinguished Monash alumnus Andrew Dyer is a director and former chair of the Transport Accident Commission.
+He chairs Residential Independence and Sales Force National and serves on the boards of the Melbourne Symphony Orchestra, The Good Foundation and the American Australian Association.
 He has held executive positions in the utilities, technology and consultancy sectors in Australia and the USA.
 A former Victorian Government Commissioner to the Americas, Andrew has played a significant role in facilitating bilateral trade and investment activity between the Americas and Australia.
-Among his directorships have been board appointments with the American Australian Association, The Good Foundation and the advisory board of ClimateWorks Australia.

 As a Vice-Chancellor's Professorial Fellow, Andrew is based in the Faculty of Engineering and is assisting the strengthening of the University's engagement with industry.